 Ultimately, there’s no shortage of ways that you can find out more about voice acting and what goes into a great voice over demo.
 Do everything you can to take advantage of credible resources online to help you develop your voice over recording skills.

-How to Record Voice Over: Laying Down the Technical Recording
+How to Record Voice Over: The Technical Recording

-However, when it comes to producing professional-quality sound, there are several considerations to keep in mind.
-Ensuring that your recordings sound as polished and clean as possible is often what sets great auditions apart from the ‘good’ or ‘mediocre’ ones, so considering quality is key.
+When it comes to producing professional-quality sound, there are several considerations to keep in mind.
+Ensuring that your recordings sound as polished and clean as possible is often what sets great recordings apart from the ‘good’ or ‘mediocre’ ones, so considering quality is key.

-Here is a roundup of helpful (and slightly more technical) blog posts that will help you to create stand-out voice over recordings:
+Here is a roundup of helpful (and slightly more technical) YouTube videos and blog posts that will help you to create stand-out voice over recordings from your beginner level:

 Reviewing Your Voice Over Recording